beachbolt/zettelkasten/01_School/Maths/README.md

+# Maths
-# Maths\nThis folder contains math concepts, formulas, and solved problems.
+This folder contains math concepts, formulas, and solved problems.